codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 ## repetition in math

-there are two area  in mathematic
-main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense  , and if other equation can be used to proof another equation or theorem
-### proof
-is the foundation of mathematic read the proof  section in the obsidian  vault for future clarification
-to repetition a proof in mathematic  I should
-1. repetition by providing the name of proof then let the user of the proof solve it themself
-2. repetition by  filling in the gap the proof equation
-3. repetition by specify using what formula for the proof it self
-4. the proof  should be separated   into different section of  a courses .
-For  an example ,  Algebra should there is Preliminaries
-### practice
-is the part for solving an equation  practice is the used of the proof to solve an equation
-1. repetition practice I should give equation to solve
-	1. each equation belong to a specific section like this section is  about  Preliminaries
-	2. then for a single day there will be 2 question from a section  in the Anki test like for today Anki  will give me 40 equation I will need to solve them  and  there is 5 Preliminaries equation in that
-	3. there should be separation of test too if needed like for example  40 equation for the first test the second test will also be 40 equation but I know which test  I am currently doing

 To replicate this structure in Anki, you can create different types of cards tailored for proofs and practice:

 ### **Proofs (Conceptual Understanding)**

-1. **Basic Recall Card:**

-    - **Front:** "What is the proof of [Theorem Name]?"
-    - **Back:** Full proof.
-2. **Fill-in-the-Gaps Card:**

-    - **Front:** Incomplete proof with blanks (e.g., missing steps, formulas).
-    - **Back:** Completed proof.
-3. **Formula-Based Card:**

-    - **Front:** "Which formula is used in proving [Theorem Name]?"
-    - **Back:** Relevant formula and explanation.
-4. **Categorized by Topic:**

-    - Use tags in Anki to separate proofs by subjects (e.g., Algebra → Preliminaries).

 ---

 ### **Practice (Equation Solving)**

-1. **Problem-Solving Cards:**

-    - **Front:** "Solve: [Equation]"
-    - **Back:** Step-by-step solution.
-2. **Daily Practice Setup:**

-    - Set up an Anki deck with 40 questions per day.
-    - Use tags to separate sections (e.g., Preliminaries, Algebra).
-    - Mix questions from different sections within the daily review.
-3. **Test Mode:**

-    - Create separate decks for different test sessions.
-    - Label each test session clearly (e.g., "Test 1: Algebra Preliminaries").
-    - Ensure each test deck has 40 questions.

-Would you like a template for Anki card formatting to make adding these easier?

 ### limit the amount of tag for a day

 Anki doesn’t natively support limiting the number of questions from each tag within a deck, but you can achieve this in a few ways:

-### **Method 1: Custom Study (Manual Control)**

-1. **Create a deck** that contains all your questions.
-2. **Use tags** to categorize questions (e.g., `Preliminaries`, `Algebra`, etc.).
-3. **Custom Study Session:**
-    - Click on the deck → Click **Custom Study** → Select **"Limit to particular tags"**
-    - Choose the number of questions from each tag (e.g., 5 from `Preliminaries`, 10 from `Algebra`).
-    - This needs to be done manually each day.

----

-### **Method 2: Using a Filtered Deck (Automated)**

-1. Create multiple **filtered decks** with a specific number of questions per tag.

-2. Example query for a filtered deck:

-    bash

-    CopyEdit

-    `tag:Preliminaries limit:5`

-    This will create a deck with 5 questions from the `Preliminaries` tag.

-3. Do the same for each category and merge them into your daily study.

----

-### **Method 3: Using Anki Add-ons for More Control**

-1. **"Filtered Decks with Tag and Limit"** (Custom add-ons allow setting specific numbers per tag).
-2. **"Advanced Review Scheduler"** (Some add-ons let you control how many questions appear from each tag).

 Would you like step-by-step guidance on setting up filtered decks?